mikefarah/yq/README.md

 ## Community Supported Installation methods
 As these are supported by the community :heart: - however, they may be out of date with the officially supported releases.

+> Please note that the Debian package (previously supported by @rmescandon) is no longer maintained.
+Please use an alternative installation method.

 ### Nix